 Do you have any memories from that visit?

-I remember it for, obviously, it being our first time in Finland, but also the show was a lot crazier than I ever expected.
-The kids were constantly coming up on stage, and we had a great time, the crowd was so out of control, they were just crazy.
-It really made us feel great.
-I have one memory in particular, when we were playing ‘Forbidden Evil’ I was hitting the drums as hard as I could, and I hit one of the kick drums, and it felt like I hit a brick on the wall.
+I remember it for; obviously, it was our first time in Finland, but the show was a lot crazier than I ever expected.
+The kids were constantly coming up on stage, and we had a great time.
+The crowd was so out of control; they were just crazy.
+It made us feel great.
+I have one memory in particular, when we were playing ‘Forbidden Evil,’ I was hitting the drums as hard as I could, and I hit one of the kick drums, and it felt like I hit a brick on the wall.
 And I go, ‘what the fuck,’ and this guy is getting up, my drum set was right where all the kids were jumping into.
-So, this guy just dove into my drum set and when he got up his belt got stuck on one of the tuning pegs on the front of the drum, so when he walked away, he was taking my bass drum with him.
-So, I had to finish the song with my bass drum like two feet away from me.
-It was a crazy show, it was good.
+So, this guy just dove into my drum set, and when he got up, his belt got stuck on one of the tuning pegs on the front of the drum, so when he walked away, he was taking my bass drum with him.
+So, I had to finish the song with my bass drum two feet away from me.
+It was a crazy show.
+It was good.